 Set high, on narrow ridge over-looking a volcanic crater lake of breathtaking sublimity, is the traditional summer residence of the Popes, and haven from the Furies of Rome, just 25 kms away.

 Roman notaries have been building their summer houses here since the days of the Empire.
 The Emperors were here for several reigns, until Hadrian moved his summer house to Tivoli (Hadrian’s Villa).
 In real-estate terms, what a mistake!
 Geographically, his new site, fades into insignificance.
-Even the top-line line summer retreat area of Sydney—Palm Beach—with its reasonably superlative views, comes off as a middle-class conceit compared to this site.

 The Emperors, and then the Popes knew a site when they saw one… and loved to grab it.

 The town of Castel Gandolfo sits astride a high narrow ridge, as the sweetest of central Italian towns.
 Its main street is the consummate corso for a slowly ascending afternoon passiagiata.
 It rises gradually up the ridge to the town’s highest, most prominent position—and the site of the summer palace of the Popes.
 From the Palace, views sweep down to Rome on one side, and across fields and farms to the coast on the other.
 From all sides, a prevailing, leavening summer breezes flutters through its open windows and meanders down its long corridors.